47-r0nan/comharthai/README.md

-# 🤟 Deaf Inclusion Tool – API
+# 🤟 Comharthai API - Deaf Inclusion Tool

 This project is a backend API that supports translating sign language (starting with ASL and ISL) into text and speech.
 It is built using **FastAPI**, and designed to support multiple sign language models in a modular and extensible way.